nuprl/website/blog/_src/posts/2018-11-24-the-behavior-of-gradual-types.md

  to write a number to a variable of type `Array(String)`.
 A third option is to reject the assignment after the read operation (on line 5) because it attempts to assign a string to a variable of type `Number`.
-These are the three behaviors in the survey.
+These are the three behaviors in the survey:

   ![Figure 2: behaviors for the example question](/img/gtsurvey-example-behaviors.png)